 How To Use A Tincture

-Once prepared, a tincture can be used in a variety of ways, from recipes and edibles to topicals preparations.
+Once prepared, a tincture can be used in various ways, from recipes and edibles to topical preparations.

 You may need to evaporate some of the alcohol to make this a comfortable experience.